jwoo896/peek-calendar/README.md

 to the ending hour.
 Selecting a block will render a sticky component to the right that will display details relevant to the activity.

-On top of the "react-calendar" component, this application uses some components from the Material-ui library.
+In addition to the "react-calendar" component, this application uses some components from the Material-ui library.

 ## Development Approach and Decisions